fabiensanglard/gebbwolf3/README.md

     - `./make.sh`

 To compile on Windows:
  - Install WSL1 or WSL2.
+ - Clone the repository inside the WSL environment.
+Cloning from Windows directly can cause issues due to CRLF line endings, which can prevent successful compilation.
  - Follow Linux instructions.

 To speed up compilation: